IT Consulting

 • Optimised IT Governance framework: Based on identified gaps from the assessment we help you address the remediation and support you building a robust IT risk management framework.

-• Awareness Training: We help you navigate the IT regulatory challenge by providing with a tailored training across all levels.
+• Awareness Training: We help you navigate the IT regulatory challenges by providing a tailored training across all levels.

 • Constant Communication and Support: Offering ongoing communication, help, and support to ensure that financial institutions have a reliable and engaged consulting partner to assist with IT compliance needs.